larpix/pacman/docs/README.txt

   ~ 1 GB - FAT - label: BOOT
   remainder - Linux - label: rootfs

-From the petalinux/images/linux directory copy BOOT.bin and image.ub to the boot partition
+From the petalinux/images/linux directory copy BOOT.bin, boot.scr and image.ub, and  to the boot partition

 Untar the rootfs tarball onto the rootfs partition